nathanBonilla/nathanBonilla/README.md

 ## What Am I Working On Now?
 <p>
-    <li> Projects- Migrating the rest of my apps to bonillaProject.com and have them be accessible via webpage
+    <li> Projects- Migrating the rest of my apps to bonillaProject.com and have them be accessible via my portfolio
+    <li> Data Structures and Algorithms- Constantly honing problem solving and critical thinking skills!
 </p>

 <!--